 Sprouts are easy to remove by hand when they are small.
 If they are too big to easily snap off, use hand pruners.
 Keep up on removing the sprouts; they should never get so large that you need loppers or a saw to remove them.
 If you do have to remove a sprout with loppers, remove it at its base, retaining the branch collar.
 The collar is the swollen area of trunk that surrounds the base of a branch and protects the tree from decay.

 Always use sharp, sterilized shears.
 If you lack the gumption to keep up on sprout removal, the trunk can be wrapped with white cardboard to inhibit their growth.
-Keep the lower 10-12 inches of the tree free from sprouts.
+Keep the lower 10 to 12 inches (25-30 cm.) of the tree free from sprouts.

 To remove branches, you will need hand pruners or even a saw.
 Prune the branch flush with the collar, not the trunk.
 This gives the tree the best chance to heal completely and minimize sprout growth.

-If the branch is larger than 1 ½ inches across, use a three-part cut.
+If the branch is larger than 1 ½ inches (4 cm.) across, use a three-part cut.

-- First, select an area 6-12 inches out from the collar for your first cut.
+- First, select an area 6 to 12 inches (15-31 cm.) out from the collar for your first cut.
 Saw through one-third of the branch starting on the underside.
 Known as the undercut, this keeps the bark from tearing.

-- Make your second cut about 3 inches further out from the undercut.
+- Make your second cut about 3 inches (8 cm.) further out from the undercut.
 Cut all the way through the branch this time until the limb falls away.

 - Lastly, cut the resulting stub back to the branch collar.
 If the cut is smooth, the tree will heal itself and no pruning paint or sealant is needed.